-The Board considered the Natura Impact Statement and all other relevant submissions and carried out an appropriate assessment of the implications of the proposal for the Great Island Channel Special Area of Conservation (Site code: 001058), the Ballymacoda (Clonpriest and Pillmore) Special Area of Conservation (Site code: 000077), the Ballymacoda Bay Special Protection Area (Site code: 004023), the Blackwater River (Cork/Waterford) Special Area of Conservation (Site code: 002170), the Cork Harbour Special Protection Area (Site code: 004030), the Blackwater Estuary Special Protection Area (Site code: 004028), the Mullaghanish to Musheramore Mountains Special Protection Area (Site code: 004162), in view of the Sites' Conservation Objectives.
+The Board considered the Natura Impact Statement and all other relevant submissions and carried out an appropriate assessment of the implications of the proposed development for the Great Island Channel Special Area of Conservation (Site Code: 001058), the Ballymacoda (Clonpriest and Pillmore) Special Area of Conservation (Site Code: 000077), the Ballymacoda Bay Special Protection Area (Site Code: 004023), the Blackwater River (Cork/Waterford) Special Area of Conservation (Site Code: 002170), the Cork Harbour Special Protection Area (Site Code: 004030), the Blackwater Estuary Special Protection Area (Site Code: 004028) and the Mullaghanish to Musheramore Mountains Special Protection Area (Site Code: 004162) in view of the Sites' Conservation Objectives.
 The Board considered that the information before it was adequate to allow the carrying out of an appropriate assessment.

-In completing the assessment, the Board considered, in particular, the
+In completing the assessment, the Board considered, in particular:

-- i.
-Likely direct and indirect impacts arising from the proposal both individually or in combination with other plans or projects, specifically upon the Great Island Channel Special Area of Conservation (Site code: 001058), the Ballymacoda (Clonpriest and Pillmore) Special Area of Conservation (Site code: 000077), the Ballymacoda Bay Special Protection Area (Site code: 004023), the Blackwater River (Cork/Waterford) Special Area of Conservation (Site code: 002170), the Cork Harbour Special Protection Area (Site code: 004030), the Blackwater Estuary Special Protection Area (Site code: 004028), the Mullaghanish to Musheramore Mountains Special Protection Area (Site code: 004162), - ii.
-Mitigation measures which are included as part of the current proposal, - iii.
-Conservation Objective for these European Sites, and - iv.
-Views of prescribed bodies in this regard.
+i. the likely direct and indirect impacts arising from the proposed development, both individually or in combination with other plans or projects, specifically upon the Great Island Channel Special Area of Conservation (Site Code: 001058), the Ballymacoda (Clonpriest and Pillmore) Special Area of Conservation (Site Code: 000077), the Ballymacoda Bay Special Protection Area (Site Code: 004023), the Blackwater River (Cork/Waterford) Special Area of Conservation (Site Code: 002170), the Cork Harbour Special Protection Area (Site Code: 004030), the Blackwater Estuary Special Protection Area (Site Code: 004028) and the Mullaghanish to Musheramore Mountains Special Protection Area (Site Code: 004162),

+- ii. the mitigation measures which are included as part of the current proposal, - iii. the Conservation Objective for the European Sites, and - iv. the views of prescribed bodies in this regard.

-In completing the appropriate assessment, the Board accepted and adopted the appropriate assessment carried out in the Inspector's report in respect of the potential effects of the proposed development on the integrity of the aforementioned European Sites, having regard to the Sites' conservation objectives.
+In completing the appropriate assessment, the Board accepted and adopted the appropriate assessment carried out in the Inspector's report in respect of the potential effects of the proposed development on the integrity of the aforementioned European Sites, having regard to the Sites' Conservation Objectives.

-In overall conclusion, the Board was satisfied that the proposed development, by itself or in combination with other plans or projects, would not adversely affect the integrity of the European Sites, in view of the Sites' conservation objectives.
+In overall conclusion, the Board was satisfied that the proposed development, by itself or in combination with other plans or projects, would not adversely affect the integrity of the European Sites, in view of the Sites' Conservation Objectives.